shreetheja/RemoPC/README.md

     👈 this Line under Ethernet adapter Ethernet Heading

 7) Copy the ip address 192.168.x.x ( x maybe any number in your pc) into androids ip input field
+8) Default Username : hi   password: hi if you need a custom made pls contact me !
-8) REMEMBER THIS VERSION ONLY SUPPORTS INSIDE THE SAME NETWORK SO PLEASE BE IN SAME NETWORK
+9) REMEMBER THIS VERSION ONLY SUPPORTS INSIDE THE SAME NETWORK SO PLEASE BE IN SAME NETWORK
-9) DONE Enjoi !
+10) DONE Enjoi !